defold/doc/docs/en/tutorials/war-battles.md

     ![add component](images/war-battles/add_component.png)

-5. In the resource selector, pick "/main/map.tilemap".
-This adds a new tilemap component to the game object.
+5. In the resource selector, pick the file */main/map.tilemap*.
+This creates a new component in the game object based on the tilemap file.
 The tile map should now appear in the editor view.

     ![tilemap](images/war-battles/tilemap.png)